sisalik/doxhell/examples/simple-project/README.md

 doxhell review
 doxhell render requirements
 ```
-The *Requirements Specification.pdf* file in this directory illustrates the output of
+The [sample-requirements.pdf](sample-requirements.pdf) file illustrates the output of
 the above `render requirements` command.

 Test protocol and coverage report rendering is not available, since there are no